 PACS is committed to exemplifying the shared Christian values of – Compassion, Respect, Integrity, Relationships, Service, Humility, Reliability, Equity, Safety.

-PACS began under a different name.
-In 1934, women from the Sunnyside Seventh-day Adventist Church and the Adventist Sanitarium (now Adventist Health Portland) began meeting to sew quilts and clothing for struggling families during the Great Depression.
+PACS began in 1934 when women from the Sunnyside Seventh-day Adventist Church and the Adventist Sanitarium (now Adventist Health Portland) began meeting to sew quilts and clothing for struggling families during the Great Depression.
 Gradually the group started to distribute food in addition to clothing.
 In 1963 the ministry expanded when additional churches joined the effort, seeking to pool their resources to create a more effective program.
 That is when PACS was officially founded as a nonprofit organization under the umbrella of the Oregon Conference of Seventh-day Adventists (SDA).
 In 1993 the PACS Health Clinic was added (closed in 2018), in 1995 the PACS Thrift Stores were launched, and in 2019 Gateway Grace Clinic, a caring dental clinic was added.
 Today PACS is a thriving volunteer outreach program supported by the constituent member Seventh-day Adventist churches in the Portland area including:

 • Healing Hope Seventh-day Adventist Church